infinispan-demos/custom-datagrid-openshift/encrypt-cluster-comms/README.md

 ## Environment Variables for Encrypting Communication

-Data Grid uses the following environment variables to encrypt communication:
+Data Grid uses the following environment variables to encrypt communication between clients and servers:

 * `HOSTNAME_HTTP` specifies the HTTP service route for the deployment.
 * `HOSTNAME_HTTPS` specifies the HTTPS service route for the deployment.